BDC Hamburger Icon

 Although dealing with chargeback claims can be time-consuming, managing disputes proactively can save you from unnecessary, painful losses to your bottom line.

-“My advice is to be proactive and take measures to help reduce the number of chargebacks you are initially exposing yourself to and, if you’re strapped for time, maybe prioritize managing chargebacks that are above a certain dollar amount,” said Ortiz.
+“Be proactive and take measures to help reduce the number of chargebacks you are initially exposing yourself to,” said Ortiz.
+“If you’re strapped for time, maybe prioritize managing chargebacks that are above a certain dollar amount.”

 Kimberlee Leonard contributed to this article.
 Source interviews were conducted for a previous version of this article.